MikeMitterer/dart-sitegen/README.md

 **--ip** option - now you can set the IP the server listens to.
 (Defaults to 127.0.0.1)
 Helps to test your site from within a VM for example.

 With extra assets-folder and partials-support.
-A static site generator in [Dart][dart], webserver included.
+A static site generator in [Dart](dart), webserver included.
 You can write your pages in HTML or [Markdown][markdown].
 For Templates [Mustache][mustache] is supported.

 A webserver for a quick review is included.
 On Mac you also get automatic page refresh.
 On other